-Digital technology is changing lives, economies and businesses on a global scale.
+Think of the trends that were in place even before COVID-19.
 The spread of mobile devices has accelerated the movement of many of our transactions, processes and leisure activities to the online world.
 With the promise of accelerating connectivity, advances such as artificial intelligence, autonomous driving and the “internet of things” are coming closer to fruition.
-Inevitably, such changes are affecting underlying physical infrastructure and real estate, both in the destruction and devaluing of the obsolete and the creation of the new.
+Such changes are affecting underlying physical infrastructure and real estate, both in the destruction and devaluing of the obsolete and the creation of the new.
 The world may need fewer stores, but more logistical capability; less paper, but more data storage; fewer interstates, but faster digital highways.

 We are seeing this transition occur in real time for real estate securities.
-Yes, technology has introduced some fallout and potential risks, but it has also contributed to dynamism and a growth profile that we believe should continue to benefit real estate companies.
+Yes, technology has contributed to fallout for traditional players, but it has also fostered a dynamism that we believe should benefit select companies over time.
 In this Insights, we discuss real estate segments where technology is having a particularly meaningful impact.

 Cell Towers: Connectivity Linchpin